Skip to Content

 FORT GORGES

 Our first stop was Fort Gorges.
-It’s a popular tourist attraction and I saw it on the Lucky Catch Cruise as well as the Portland Explorer tour.
+It’s a popular tourist attraction, and I saw it on the Lucky Catch Cruise and the Portland Explorer tour.

-Since it’s located in the middle of Casco Bay and we were kind of far away, Glenn pulled up a video so we could all see what the fort looked like up close.
+Since it’s located in the middle of Casco Bay and we were far away, Glenn pulled up a video to see what the fort looked like up close.

 Even though Fort Gorges was built for the Civil War, it was never used as a real fort because it took too long to build.